 \begin{acknowledgement}

-The authors thank Christian Garrel for his contributions to the codebase and the valuable exchange with him.
+The authors thank the referee for the helpful and constructive comments on the draft.
+We further thank Christian Garrel for his contributions to the codebase and the valuable exchange with him.
 Thanks to Johannes Diehl, Julia Sisk-Reynes, and Luis A. Ure\~na-L\'opez for the helpful discussions.

 This work is based on data from eROSITA, the soft X-ray instrument aboard SRG, a joint Russian-German science mission supported by the Russian Space Agency (Roskosmos), in the interests of the Russian Academy of Sciences represented by its Space Research Institute (IKI), and the Deutsches Zentrum f{\"{u}}r Luft und Raumfahrt (DLR).
 The SRG spacecraft was built by Lavochkin Association (NPOL) and its subcontractors and is operated by NPOL with support from the Max Planck Institute for Extraterrestrial Physics (MPE).